 Tickets are available online until Thursday, Sept.
 10 at 11:59 p.m.

 If I purchase tickets online, how do I receive my tickets?

-Tickets purchased online by May 2 will be mailed.
-Online tickets purchased between May 3 – May 10 will be held for pick-up at the Tour’s will-call location.
+Tickets purchased online by Sept.
+3 will be mailed.
+Online tickets purchased between Sept.
+4 – 10 will be held for pick-up at the Tour’s will-call locations.

 May I purchase tickets the weekend of the Tour directly at the gardens?